Housing help if your home is flooded

 If you are homeless after a flood

-Your council must give you emergency accommodation if you're made homeless by flooding.
+Your council must give you emergency accommodation if you're homeless after flooding.

-You will be in priority need for homelessness help from the council.
+You count as in in priority need for homelessness help from the council.

 Contact your council as soon as you can to make a homelessness application.